qwiklabs-04/horizon-sdv/docs/workloads/android/tests/cts_execution.md

 ### `CTS_TESTPLAN`

 This defines the CTS test plan that will be run.
-Default is: `cts-system-virtual` which is only available in Android 15.
+Default is: `cts-system-virtual` which is only available in Android 15 and 16.

 Android 14 users should pick a test plan that is compatible with their version of Cuttlefish.